From the moment I bought my iPad pro, I fell in love with it.

 What is Markdown, and why it’s so awesome?

-I will talk about iAWriter in depth when I write about working as a writer on an iPad Pro but, for now, just take into account that there are options apart from the official WordPress apps.
+I talk about iAWriter in-depth in this post.
+The main idea, however, is that there are options apart from the official WordPress apps.

-In summary, while you can use your iPad Pro to blog using the WordPress platform, it’s still far from perfect, so I wouldn’t dare to affirm that you can replace your laptop completely with your iPad Pro.
+In summary, while you can use your iPad Pro to blog using the WordPress platform, it’s still far from a perfect experience, so I can’t affirm that you can replace your laptop completely with your iPad Pro.

 Images were a bit tricky for me at first.
 The iPad photo editing tool doesn’t allow you to crop or resize to specific dimensions.
 Thus, finding a good tool for editing the photos was my first challenge.